Jamie Coots

 Gregory James Coots (November 17, 1971 – February 15, 2014) was a Pentecostal pastor in Kentucky who was featured in the National Geographic Channel reality television show Snake Salvation, which documented the lives of people who practice snake handling.
-He died from a rattlesnake bite during a service.
+He died at home after being bit by a rattlesnake during a service.

 Biography

 Early life

 Jamie Coots grew up in Middlesboro, Kentucky.
 He was a third-generation snake handler whose father Gregory Coots was the pastor of Full Gospel Tabernacle in Jesus' Name.
 The church was founded in 1978 by his grandfather Tommy Coots.
 Jamie's son Cody Coots is now the pastor.

 Jamie Coots began handling snakes at age 23.
 He worked primarily as a truck driver for a mine.
 His status as a serpent handler meant Coots traveled circuits to other churches, often with Punkin Brown.
 While he was the pastor of Full Gospel Tabernacle in Jesus Name, Coots increased the number of snakes and the portion of those with lethal bites among those used in services.